TDLR Logo

 Trans Pecos Weather Modification Association (TPWMA)

 Cloud-seeding has been underway west of the Pecos River since May 2003.
 The TPWMA consists of the Ward County Irrigation District and other political subdivisions within Culberson, Loving, Pecos, Reeves, and Ward counties.
 Its target area in that part of Texas along and west of the Pecos River consists of 5.1 million acres.
-TPWMA aircraft are based at the airport in Pecos, Fort Stockton, or in Alpine, and seeding missions are directed by a meteorologist based in San Angelo.
-Additional information is available about this project through the Ward County Irrigation District in Barstow (432/445-6834).
+TPWMA aircraft are based at the airport in Pecos, Fort Stockton, or in Alpine.
+Additional information is available about this project through the Ward County Irrigation District in Barstow (432-445-6834).
+Latest data on operations can be found here: West Texas Weather Modification Association

 Rolling Plains Water Enhancement Project

-As many as a half-dozen counties are sponsoring cloud seeding in a Rolling Plains target from near Abilene north and eastward toward the Red River valley.
-Originally, in 2015, the counties constituted a “target area” of 3.487 million acres, and three additional counties have since been added to the west and southwest to allow for an adequate “buffer” in which aircraft could operate to seed storms moving northeastward into the target.
-The counties contract with a Texas-based company, licensed and permitted by TDLR, for the cloud-seeding services.
+Eight counties are sponsoring cloud seeding in the Rolling Plains area from near Abilene north and eastward toward the Red River valley.
+Originally, in 2015, the counties constituted a “target area” of 3.5 million acres, and today additional counties have since been added to the west and southwest encompassing the counties of Knox, Baylor, Haskell, Scurry, Fisher, Jones, Mitchell and Nolan.
+The counties contract with a West Texas Weather Modification Association, - licensed and permitted by TDLR, for the cloud-seeding services.
 The seeding aircraft operate from within the multi-county target area.
+The seeding aircraft operate from within the multi-county target area.
+Information on their recent operations can be found here: Rolling Plains Water Enhancement Project

-Individuals or organizations representing areas of the state not now engaged in cloud seeding but with an interest in doing so should email weather.modification@tdlr.texas.gov weather.modification@tdlr.texas.gov about any weather modification permitting and licensing matters, or for general information about cloud seeding technology.
+Individuals or organizations with questions about cloud seeding but with an interest in doing so should email weather.modification@tdlr.texas.gov about any weather modification permitting and licensing matters, or for general information about cloud seeding technology.